brittanyarthur/DFS/README.md

 FindComponents takes 2 command line arguments: an input file and an output file.

-There is an example of the input file and resulting output file in this repository, titled ExampleInputOutput
+There is an example of the input file and resulting output file in this repository, titled Example Input & Output